ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 ```

-As I told you earlier, wa want to use the parsed schema graph to compute the difference between our schema and the
+As I stated before, we want to use the parsed schema graph to compute the difference between our schema and the
 connected database.
 Here is an example of a (semi-)persistent MySQL docker container to use if you want to follow along:

 ```shell
 docker run --rm --name ent-versioned-migrations --detach --env MYSQL_ROOT_PASSWORD=pass --env MYSQL_DATABASE=ent -p 3306:3306 mysql
 ```

-Once you are done you can shut down the container and remove all resources with `docker stop ent-versioned-migrations`.
+Once you are done, you can shut down the container and remove all resources with `docker stop ent-versioned-migrations`.

-Now, let's create a small function, that loads the schema graph and generates the migration files.
+Now, let's create a small function that loads the schema graph and generates the migration files.
 Create a new Go file
 named `main.go` and copy the following contents:

 ```go title="main.go"